 Experiment 4

 The prior experiments suggest that the variable that determines inhibition is the average delay to the resumption of reward signaled by the CS-, The speed of excitatory conditioning is regulated by the average delay to reward signaled by a CS+ relative to the average overall rate of reward (Balsam & Gallistel, 2009; Balsam, Drew & Gallistel, 2010; Ward et al., 2012).
-The purpose of the fourth experiment therefore was to examine whether inhibitory conditioning depended on the absolute duration of CS- or the duration of the CS- relative to the overall rate of US presentation orrelative to the rate of US’s in the absence of the CS-.
+The purpose of the fourth experiment therefore was to examine whether inhibitory conditioning depended on the absolute duration of CS- or the durationrelative to the rate of US’s in the absence of the CS-.
 In this experiment, different groups of subjects were presented with food pellets with different average delays during the ITI as well as different CS- durations.
 These durations were chosen to assess whether inhibition was determined by the absolute duration of a CS – or by the relative increase in delay to reward signaled by the CS- relative to the expected inter-reward interval (IRI) during the ITI.

 Method